libMesh/libmesh/README.md

 ## Dependencies
-libMesh has no required dependencies other than a reasonably modern C & C++ compiler.
+libMesh has no required dependencies other than a C++ compiler which fully supports the C++11 standard.
 To run on distributed memory platforms in parallel, you will also need MPI.

 ## Optional Packages
 We support a [large number](http://libmesh.github.io/externalsoftware.html) of